-The Chamber represents more than 2,000 businesses of all sizes representing 210,000 employees from a wide variety of industries that are contributing more than $32 billion in revenue to Hawaii’s economy.
+Chamber of Commerce Hawaii represents more than 2,000 organizations including nonprofits and businesses of all sizes that encompass 210,000 employees from a wide variety of industries that are contributing more than $32 billion in revenue to Hawaii’s economy.

 Top Warning Signs That Negotiations are Unsuccessful

 An unsuccessful contract negotiation is one in which the outcome isn't good for your business.
 Contract negotiations can fail for many reasons.
 The key is to spot the signs that things aren't going well, so you can decide whether to continue or exit the negotiation.
 Be on the lookout for the following four signs that negotiations are unsuccessful.

 You often hear how important a positive attitude is for success in business, but viewing contracts through rose-colored glasses can leave you blind to potential pitfalls.
 For any contract, you need to consider:

 Risk of loss.
 How likely is it that you may lose time, money, or other resources if the deal goes through?

 Realities of price.
 How sure are you about the costs of the project?
 Is there any possibility you've underestimated them?